MDK-Packs/IMXRT1050-EVKB_BSP/Documents/README.md

 *Note*

 If you do not have an external DC 5 V power supply, it is recommended to supply the board via J9 with a standard 5 V USB power supply.
-Supplying the board via J28 (which is connected to the on-board CMSIS-DAP debug adapter) does no work reliably.
+Supplying the board via J28 (which is connected to the on-board CMSIS-DAP debug adapter) is not recommended when using Arduino shields or Ethernet.

 ## CMSIS-Drivers